Breast Cancer: Shared Medical Appointment

 How will I be able maintain progress?

 After each session, you will be given a limited set of key self-care practices to implement into your daily life.
 Needless to say, regular practice sustains lifestyle modifications that promote health.

 Will I have to leave my primary care physician or my breast cancer treatment team?

 No, you will keep your primary care and breast cancer specialists.
-During these appointments, lifestyle medicine physicians will work with your primary care and breast cancer teams to address the lifestyle-related aspects of your condition.
+During these appointments, our specialist will work with your primary care and breast cancer teams to address the lifestyle-related aspects of your condition.

 Is this program covered by insurance?